DapperLib/Dapper/Readme.md

 Now let us say that we want to map a query that joins both the posts and the users table.
 Until now if we needed to combine the result of 2 queries, we'd need a new object to express it but it makes more sense in this case to put the `User` object inside the `Post` object.

-This is the user case for multi mapping.
+This is the use case for multi mapping.
 You tell dapper that the query returns a `Post` and a `User` object and then give it a function describing what you want to do with each of the rows containing both a `Post` and a `User` object.
 In our case, we want to take the user object and put it inside the post object.
 So we write the function:

 ```csharp
 (post, user) => { post.Owner = user; return post; }